 A key aspect of scientific research is ensuring your results are accessible and easy to find.
 This will increase their impact as well as providing you, the researcher, with

 opportunities for collaboration.
 Open access publishing is an important step, but there are other ways to widen your audience.
-Take the Visibility Test (page coming soon) to quickly and easily check whether your research results are sufficiently visible to your research colleagues.
+Take the Visibility Test to quickly and easily check whether your research results are sufficiently visible to your research colleagues.
 You can then benefit from personalized assistance to improve the visibility of your work!
 These services are offered in collaboration with DiBSO (Department of Libraries and Open Science) and the university's Open Science team, who will also encourage and support you in making your codes and research data open access, and archiving your work.
 More information is available on the Open Science website.